redtexts/texts/marx_engels_1848_communist_manifesto.md

 ---
 title: The Communist Manifesto
 author:
 - Marx, Karl
-- Friedrich Engels
+- Engels, Friedrich
 date: 1848
 description: Based on the 1888 English translation by Samuel Moore.
 From <https://www.gutenberg.org/ebooks/61>.
 Engels's preface to this edition, along with other prefaces to the Manifesto, can be found at <https://www.marxists.org/archive/marx/works/1848/communist-manifesto/preface.htm>
 ...